Tag Archives: Boxer

 Well, I suppose I could refer you to music consumers in Belgium, Canada, Denmark, Finland, Germany, Greece, Ireland, New Zealand, Sweden, the UK or the United States who helped one or more of The National’s albums climb into their country’s Top 10, but I certainly hope that no one in my reading audience has that much time on their hands.
 Since we all know that chart success doesn’t often correlate with musical excellence, let’s shelve that idea.
 I could point to the Alternative Rock Grammy The National won a few years ago, but whenever I hear that so-and-so won a Grammy, my usual response is “Well, there they go, straight down the shithole.”

-Allow me to save you a lot of time and energy searching for the answer to this puzzle by sharing a quote from frontman and lyricist Matt Berninger from the rock doc Mistaken for Strangers that will get you half the way home.
+Allow me to save you a lot of time and energy searching for the answer to this puzzle by sharing a quote from frontman and lyricist Matt Berninger from the rock doc Mistaken for Strangers that will get you halfway home.
 In this quote, Matt reflected on the challenges facing every indie band that ever existed and how The National stumbled onto a solution:

 For so long, like, you know, we’d go on tour and no one would be coming.
 It was so humiliating for us, you know.
 But that happened a lot though.
 And I remember like the first time we played at Mercury Lounge and there was nobody there.
 After that show, I went straight home and closed the door and I think I just started crying.
 And I think when we started putting that tension and anxiety and fear and humiliation into the music, just putting it out there, it made us closer to each other.
 And for the people that did come to the shows, that was the connection.